-collocation-bring your widely distributed systems-thanks to mergers, acquisitions, and expansion-into fewer, centralized locations.
-This is an important step in consolidating your enterprise that will pay off fast.
-You'll save on management and operations costs while increasing security, availability, and system usage.
+collocation-bringing your widely distributed systems-thanks to mergers, acquisitions, and expansion-into fewer, centralized locations is an important step in consolidating your enterprise that will pay off fast.
+You'll save on management and operation costs, while increasing security, availability, and system usage.